US says Russian warplane hits American drone over Black Sea

 The incident, which added to Russia-U.S. tensions over Moscow’s war in Ukraine, appeared to mark the first time since the height of the Cold War that a U.S. aircraft was brought down after an encounter with a Russian warplane.

-U.S. President Joe Biden was briefed on the incident by national security adviser Jake Sullivan, according to White House National Security spokesman John Kirby.
-He added that U.S. State Department officials would speak directly with their Russian counterparts and “expressing our concerns over this unsafe and unprofessional intercept.”
+U.S. President Joe Biden was briefed on the incident by National Security Adviser Jake Sullivan, according to White House National Security spokesman John Kirby.
+He added that U.S. State Department officials would speak directly with their Russian counterparts and express “our concerns over this unsafe and unprofessional intercept.”

 The U.S. European Command said in a statement that two Russian Su-27 fighter jets “conducted an unsafe and unprofessional intercept” of a U.S. MQ-9 drone that was operating within international airspace over the Black Sea.